nanotech-empa/blender-atomic-loader/README.md

 **The following guide has been tested with Blender 2.90**

-## Installing ASE to Blender
+## Installing the library

-To load atomic structures from a PDB (or XYZ) file, the [atomistic simulation environment (ASE)](https://wiki.fysik.dtu.dk/ase/) python library is needed.
-Blender has an internal python environment, where the ASE library needs to be installed.
+Blender comes with a internal python environment, where the library and it's dependencies (such as `ase`) need to be installed.

 A simple way to do this is the following:

 1) run Blender with elevated privileges (run as administrator/sudo);
-2) open a "Text Editor" (Shift F11) and create an empty script ("+ New")
+2) open a "Text Editor" (`Shift F11`) and create an empty script (`+ New`)
-3) Copy and paste the following in the editor:
+3) Copy and paste the following in the editor (select either Option 1 or 2 by commenting/uncommenting):
 ```python
 import subprocess
 import sys